 - Homework will be provided during a suspension.
-A suspended student shall be given assignments during the period of suspension as soon as possible and be allowed the same amount of time to submit the work as time missed. - Student presence at school during suspension is prohibited. - The parent or legal guardian is responsible for picking up assignment materials from the school as the student is barred from being on school district property. - During an out-of-school suspension, a student may not attend or participate in any school activities.
+A suspended student shall be given assignments during the period of suspension as soon as possible and be allowed the same amount of time to submit the work as time missed. - Student presence at school during suspension is prohibited. - The parent/guardian is responsible for retrieving assignment materials from the school, in person or electronically, as the student is barred from being on school district property. - During an out-of-school suspension, a student may not attend or participate in any school activities.